Caroline Elizabeth Newcomb

-Caroline Elizabeth Newcomb (5 October 1812 - 3 October 1874) was a British emigrant pioneer squatter with Anne Drysdale.
-The town of Drysdale, Victoria, is named after her partner.
+Caroline Elizabeth Newcomb (5 October 1812 - 3 October 1874) was a British emigrant pioneer squatter with her long-term companion and partner Anne Drysdale, from whom we get the name of the town of Drysdale, Victoria.
 She inherited the property when Anne died.
 She later married the Rev. James Davy Dodgson.

 Early life

 Newcomb was born in London in 1812.
 Her mother isn't known and she was taken in by her grandmother when her British father, Samuel Newcomb, died.
 Her father had been a commisar in Iberia.
 In 1833 she arrived in Tasmania which was then known as Van Dieman's land.

 Pioneer life

 Newcomb had emigrated to Tasmania to benefit her health and she first lived in Hobart Town.
 She was employed as a governess by the Batman family.
-John Batman was rich having sold 7,000 acres for £10,000.
-In 1835 he was grounded by illness that meant he could only walk with difficulty.
-He is now known for founding Melbourne set out with his wife, his children and their governess to Port Phillip in 1836.
+John Batman set out with his wife, his children and their governess to Port Phillip in 1836.

 In the following year she became known to Dr Alexander Thomson and his family and in the March 1837 she moved to their house in Geelong.
-She was replaced as Batman's governess by Nichola Anne Cooke.

 Three years later Anne Drysdale arrived at Port Phillip in March 1840 and soon after became a guest of Dr Thomson.
-He had offered to help her and a run.
 She and Caroline became friends and, when Anne decided on Boronggoop as the site for her run, they also became partners.
 Anne was an experienced farmer and twenty years senior to Caroline.
-A cottage, built for them, was completed in August 1841 and they established a home together with a piano, a garden and paths.
-Anne had a high regard for Newcomb noting that she was the "most clever person I have ever met with.
+A cottage, built for them, was completed in August 1841 and they established a home together with a piano and a garden.
+Anne had a high regard for Newcomb, describing her as the "most clever person I have ever met with.
 There seems to be magic in her touch".
 The Armstrong family and others entered their employ.